Akkatecture/Documentation/content/docs/basic_concepts/specifications.md

 }
 ```

-As specifications really become powerful when they are combined, Akkatecture also comes with a series of extension methods for the `ISpecification<>` interface that allows easy combination of implemented specifications.
+As specifications really become powerful when they are combined, Akkatecture also comes with a series of extension methods for the `ISpecification<>` interface that allows easy combination and composition of implemented specifications.

 ```csharp
 // Builds a new specification that requires all input specifications to be